St. Jean Vianney School

-St. Jean Vianney Catholic School is the newest Roman Catholic Elementary/Middle Parochial School in Baton Rouge, Louisiana.
+St. Jean Vianney Catholic School is a Roman Catholic Elementary/Middle Parochial School in Baton Rouge, Louisiana.
 It runs from kindergarten to eighth grade and is a part of the Roman Catholic Diocese of Baton Rouge.
+The school opened in 1985.

 History

-The school opened in August 1985 with a small enrollment of 90 students in grades kindergarten to four.
+The school opened in August 1985 as a parish elementary school with a small enrollment of 100 students in grades kindergarten to four.
 The school building, consisting of two floors with four classrooms on each floor, was dedicated by Bishop Stanley Ott and Father Eugene Engels, the pastor at St. Jean Vianney Church at the time.

 Between 1985 and 1992, the enrollment grew to approximately 300.
-Because of this, starting with the Class of 2000, who entered kindergarten in the 1991-1992 school year, the classes for each grade were split in two with about thirty students in each section.
-In addition, a second wing containing four classrooms and a larger cafeteria was constructed and opened in the 1992-1993 school year.
+Because of this, starting with the Class of 2000, who entered kindergarten in the 1991–1992 school year, the classes for each grade were split in two with about thirty students in each section.
+In addition, a second wing containing four classrooms and a larger cafeteria was constructed and opened in the 1992–1993 school year.
 Also during this year, a courtyard containing concrete paths, trees, and a flagpole was built between the two buildings.

 In 1991, the school opened a computer lab with about thirty computers donated by Piccadilly Cafeterias.
 In 1995, the school's library was moved from a small classroom to a hall on the church grounds known as "Curé d'Ars Hall," which also served as the original school cafeteria until 1992.
-Between 1995-2000, the campus received four temporary buildings for use as alternate classrooms and for electives.
+Between 1995 and 2000, the campus received four temporary buildings for use as alternate classrooms and for electives.
 In 1998, to accommodate for an even larger student body, the cafeteria was converted into four classrooms.
 Since 1998, students eat their lunch in the old church building, now known as Father Engels Hall.